alpinejs/alpine/packages/docs/src/en/advanced/extending.md

 <a name="custom-magics"></a>
 ## Custom magics

-Alpine allows you to register custom "magic" (properties or methods) using `Alpine.magic()`.
+Alpine allows you to register custom "magics" (properties or methods) using `Alpine.magic()`.
 Any magic you register will be available to all your application's Alpine code with the `$` prefix.

 <a name="method-signature"></a>
 ### Method Signature